The “G” in 5G doesn’t stand for “game changer,” but it might as well.

 As network capacity increases, so will the use of that capacity.
 This will result in the consumption of more storage.
 There’s going to be some downstream effects.

 5G will be the IoT transformation enabler.
-Many sensors will be returning data to centralized locations for analysis by machine learning (ML) or artificial intelligence (AI) algorithms.
+Many sensors will be returning data to centralised locations for analysis by machine learning (ML) or artificial intelligence (AI) algorithms.
 This will require large amounts of storage.